vlingo/xoom-cluster/README.md

 }
 ```

-The VLINGO/CLUSTER supports scaling a JVM-based DDD Bounded Context (business-driven microservice) with fault tolerance.
+The XOOM CLUSTER supports scaling a JVM-based DDD Bounded Context (business-driven microservice) with fault tolerance.

 Normally you would use `vlingo-lattice` to get these clustering features, but you may run the build-in example cluster application to see how it works.
 To do so, reference your `vlingo-*` dependecies, build, and run.
 The cluster is pre-configured for three nodes.
 To run a three-node cluster, start three different console windows and run the following, one in each console: